griquelme/tidyms/docs/quickstart.rst

     data.mapping = mapping

 Once the mapping is set, we can quickly perform data curation.
-In this example, we are going to apply a :term:`blank correction` and a :term:`prevalence filter` to our data.
+In this example, we apply a :term:`blank correction` and a :term:`prevalence filter` to our data.
 All Filters and Correctors share the same process method, that accepts a DataContainer and process it in place:

 .. code-block:: python